alexpreynolds/react-seqlogo/README.md

 }
 ```

-The `sequences` string is more familiar as the contents of a generic FASTA file.
+The `sequences` string is more familiar as the contents of a generic, multiline FASTA file.
 The `identifier` gives the sequences a usable title.

 ### MEME motif